ChristianPRO1982/lyrics-slide-show/docs/app_member/functional_requirements.md

 - the persistent state of the central `songs` search form for authenticated members,
 - the privileged local roles `moderator` and `admin` for authenticated members,
-- the local services that expose those roles and permissions to the rest of the Django project.
+- the local services that expose those roles and permissions to the rest of the Django project,
+- the context processor that builds the shared site popup payload from `SiteParams`,
+- the forms reused by `app_main` for member search, role updates, popup settings, and full `SiteParams` administration.

 ## Scope Boundaries